Save yourself a nasty surprise — what the 2026 CAP reform actually means for your payments

 Here's the short version: conditionality rules are tightening, eco-scheme requirements are shifting, and the convergence mechanism continues to flatten payment rates.
 None of this is catastrophic, but ignoring it could cost you money.

-What's actually changing
+What's actually changing in 2026?

 The 2026 amendments to Ireland's CAP Strategic Plan adjust three things that hit your pocket directly.